taynguyen/today-i-learn/shorts/20231016 Azure VM hang  because out of IOPS.md

 sudo systemctl disable apt-daily.timer
 ```

+Few days later the IOPS is still not stable.
+The IOPS very high if the sqlite file about 200MB.
+I checked around, seem the OS having some issue when disrupting the OS upgrade last time (From 20 -> 22 LTS).
+I decided to create new machine with fresh latest LTS os.

 ## Results
-After few days, the IOPS is stable, and the system is not hang anymore.
+The IOPS is stable, and the system is not hang anymore.
 I could ssh to the VM without any issue.
-I think that the system update is the root cause of the issue.
-I will try to enable the timer again to see if the issues come bac, or this could be for future.